Katherine "Kathy" Sattler

 My mom was a very beautiful woman.

 Things started to change in 1939 when Hungary took over Czechoslovakia.
 Hungarians didn’t like Jews.
 Jews could still go to places and my dad could still run his business but things were uncomfortable.
-Gentiles had priority to things in city that Jews didn’t.
+Gentiles had priority to things in the city that Jews didn’t.

 I was twelve years old in 1939, I still had my friends, but things started to change for the worse in 1942.
 Newspapers couldn’t print and radio stations were not allowed to say anything bad about what was happening so you didn’t really know what was happening.
 I started to feel anti-Semitism.
 Kids were throwing stones and books at Jewish boys who had Pais (sidecurls worn by religious boys).